 Mr. Hebert joined Fish & Richardson in 1987.
 Before entering the practice of law, Mr. Hebert worked as an engineer in the nuclear industry (1979-1985).

-“Enforcement of Surgical Methods/Techniques,” panelist, Boston Patent Law Association Conference (Boston – January 31, 2018)
+- “Enforcement of Surgical Methods/Techniques,” Boston Patent Law Association Conference (January 2018)

 Smith & Nephew, Inc. v.
 Arthrex, Inc. – Represented Smith & Nephew in two cases and related Patent Office proceedings asserting a patent on orthopedic suture anchors against its competitor Arthrex over the span of 13 years.
 The first case involved three jury trials, five Federal Circuit appeals, two petitions for certiorari, and resulted in an injunction against Arthrex and a payment to Smith & Nephew of $99 M. The second case resulted in a favorable settlement on the eve of trial following a finding of partial summary judgment of infringement by the district court.
 Cases reported at 597 Fed.
 Appx.
 646; 603 Fed.
 Appx 981; 502 Fed.
 Appx.
 945; 355 Fed.
 Appx.
 384; 2016 WL 3406232; 2013 WL 5206244; 2010 WL 3467454; 629 F.Supp.2d 1176; 511 F.Supp.2d 1046.